A Comprehensive Guide to Distributed Energy Resources

 Increased Renewable Energy Integration

-By incorporating solar, wind, battery storage or renewable fuels like hydrotreated vegetable oil or renewable natural gas, DERs help reduce reliance on fossil fuels and reduce reportable carbon emission.
+By incorporating solar, wind, battery storage or renewable fuels like hydrotreated vegetable oil or renewable natural gas, DERs help reduce reliance on fossil fuels and lower reportable carbon emission.

 Enhanced Energy Storage Technology